chanzuckerberg/czid-graphql-federation-server/README.md

 ### Production deployment

 When there is a push to the `main` branch (generally via PR merge), a release PR is created by the Release Please action.
+The `release-please` bot keeps the release up to date as long as new commits comply with conventional commits (which is a required PR check).
+So the release is always up to date with staging.

-When this PR is merged, Release Please will publish a Github release, which triggers a prod deployment.
+When the PR is merged, Release Please will publish a Github release, which triggers a prod deployment.
+During prod deployment, the image built in staging is promoted to the prod environment, with env vars updated.

 ## TODO